psinder/psinder/README.md

 To start it without recreating everything, use `make docker-compose-up`.

+To do a full setup and test run, execute:
+`make initial-setup qa-all`.

 ## Makefiles
 Each part of the system should have its own Makefile.

-Some common parts can be defined in root dir's `Makefile`, `Makefile-php`, etc.
+Common parts can be defined in root dir's `Makefile`, `Makefile-php`, etc.

-In some cases service-specific makefile has to define configuration variabless before including common Makefile, like here:
+Service-specific makefile has to define common configuration variabless before including common Makefile, like here:
 ```makefile
 PROJECT_DIR = ../